Pretty in Pink poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This illustrates the protagonist's commitment to Andie agrees to go on a date with Blane.
 She makes the active choice to cross the social divide and enter a relationship with someone from a completely different world, despite warnings from friends and her own doubts., moving from reaction to action.

 The Collapse moment at 72 minutes (74% through) represents the emotional nadir.
 Here, Blane caves to social pressure and lies to Andie, claiming he already asked someone else to prom.
 He abandons her, choosing his social status over their relationship.
-Andie's belief in authentic connection dies; her hope that love could transcend class collapses., shows the protagonist at their lowest point.
+Andie's belief in authentic connection dies; her hope that love could transcend class collapses., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 80% of the runtime.
 Andie decides to attend prom on her own terms.
 She creates her own dress from two vintage dresses, synthesizing her unique style with the formal occasion.
 She chooses to show up authentically as herself, not for Blane but for her own dignity., demonstrating the transformation achieved throughout the journey.